goranschwarz/DbxTune/asetune/trunk/README_dbxcentral_install.txt

 ## Prepare/Edit some files
 ##   step 1: add one/several ASE's to configuration
 ##   step 2: add SQL-Server to configuration (for simplicity: done after DbxCentral has been started and we have checked that it works)
+##   step 3: add Postgres to configuration (or any of the other implementations, only small differences, which you will figure out)
 ##--------------------------------------

 ########################################